-The unlabelled ingredients made up more than one per cent of the portions of the contaminated sausages, which Hanner told the Toronto Star is an amount significant enough that it cannot be written off as an accident.
+The unlabelled ingredients made up more than one per cent of the portions of the contaminated sausages, which Hanner told The Canadian Press is an amount significant enough that it cannot be written off as an accident.
 Instead, it indicates “a breakdown in food processing or international food fraud.”

 Ingredient mislabelling, particularly in meat products, is not a new issue.
 In 2015, Dawn Kane of Chapman University in California investigated retail ground meat products and found that just over 20 per cent of samples were mislabelled.

 The Food Control study was the first of its kind in Canada.

 “The main concern raised by this study, is that consumers want truthful labels for a variety of reasons… but [it is also] a health and safety issue, if there is a problem,” added L’Abbé in an email to The Varsity.
 “The latter becomes important if there happens to be a food borne illness outbreak, then public health officials have to trace the source of contamination, which can be seriously compromised when ingredients are not ‘traceable’ or foods are mislabelled.”

 After the study was completed, the CFIA looked into the 20 mislabelling cases identified by the study.
 Their investigations found that — at least in the case of the mislabelled turkey sausages — the mislabelling was likely due to poor records maintenance for incoming meat supplies, an issue that the CFIA says has been resolved.
 According to a CFIA spokesperson, the company that issued the sausage containing horse meat has “voluntarily ceased operations.”